 From my past year+ of experimentation, this appears to be a plausible pattern.
 Focus drags screen-readers along with it, thus unifying the possible points of regard into a single guess, which can easily receive keyboard commands.

 Want to try it out, but don’t want to reimplement it all from scratch?
 This method of handling focus and hover is now built in to Phocus, my framework-agnostic frontend library for handling focus and context-sensitive keyboard shortcuts.
-See phocus (and the wrapper for react react-phocus.
-The attribute phocus uses for unifying point-of-regard on an element is
+See phocus here and a phocus-wrapper for react here; the attribute for unifying point-of-focus on an element is